DeclarativeHub/ReactiveKit/README.md

 Trivial enough.
 Creating a `ConnectableSignal` with `ReplaySubject` ensures that all observers get the same sequence of events and that the source signal is observed only once.
 The only problem is that the returned signal is a connectable signal so we have to call `connect()` on it in order to start events.

-We somehow need to convert connectable signal into a non-connectable one.
+We somehow need to convert the connectable signal into a non-connectable one.
 In order to do that, we need to call connect at the right time and dispose at the right time.
 What are the right times?
-It is only reasonable - right time to connect is on the first observation and right time to dispose is when the last observation is disposed.
+It is only reasonable - the right time to connect is on the first observation and the right time to dispose is when the last observation is disposed.

 In order to do this, we will keep a reference count.
 With each new observer, the count goes up, while on each disposal it goes down.
 We will connect when count goes from 0 to 1 and dispose when count goes from 1 to 0.